charkost/popme/README.md

 ### Add

-You can add a page in the file like this:
+You can add a site in the file like this:

 ```
 $ pop add <key> <value>